 What’s the easiest welding process for beginners?

 MIG welding is the easiest for beginners.
-It’s forgiving, versatile, and requires less hand-eye coordination than Stick or TIG.
-Start with a machine like the Hobart Handler 140 and practice on mild steel.
+It’s forgiving, versatile, and needs less hand-eye coordination than Stick or TIG.
+Start with something like the Hobart Handler 140 and practice on mild steel.

 How much does a beginner welding setup cost?

-A basic setup costs $500-$1,500, including a welder, helmet, gloves, and tools.
-You can save by buying used equipment from trusted brands, but prioritize safety gear.
+A basic setup costs $500–$1,500 including welder, helmet, gloves, and tools.
+You can save with used name-brand equipment, but never skimp on safety gear.

 Can I weld in my garage safely?

-Yes, if you ventilate well, clear flammable materials, and use proper protective gear.
-Keep a fire extinguisher handy and ensure your welder is grounded.
+Yes, if you ventilate well, clear flammables, and wear proper gear.
+Keep a fire extinguisher handy and ground your welder.

 What’s the best electrode for Stick welding beginners?